jtod/Sigma16/docs/src/userguide/userguide.md

 These arrows will expand or shrink the user guide: the small arrows adjust by one pixel, the larger arrows by ten pixels.
-If you resize the entire browser window, Sigma16 will maintain the same relative sizes of the architecture and user guide sections.
+If you resize the entire browser window, Sigma16 will maintain the same relative sizes of the main working area and the user guide sections.

 You can also open the User Guide in a separate browser tab or window.
 The Welcome page contains a link to do this.

-A good way to get started is to go through the entire process of running a simple program.
-For now, we focus just on how to use the software tools; an explanation of the Sigma16 architecture comes later.
+A good way to get started is to go through the entire process of running a simple program called *Hellow, world!*.
+For now, we focus just on how to use the software tools to run the program; an explanation of the Sigma16 architecture and what the statements mean will come later.

 The main working area has several pages, with buttons at the top to switch between them: